-The Rochester Community Closet is located at: 18206 Corvallis Street in Rochester, WA 98579
+The Rochester Community Clothing Closet is located at: 18206 Corvallis Street in Rochester, WA 98579

-To donate clothing articles during off hours you can drop them in the drop box just outside the Clothing Closet, at the offices of Dream Weavers Real Estate, 9917 Hwy 12, or Farmers Riley Insurance, 10109 Hwy 12 #2, in Rochester.
+To donate clothing articles during off hours you can drop them in the drop box just outside the Clothing Closet, or the Dream Weavers Real Estate office, 9917 Hwy 12, in Rochester.

 What does it mean to ill-earn a dream?
 Can a dream change the lives of people?
 It would seem perhaps, that it is possible.
 Many years ago, a chance comment from a teacher about the needs of some children in her classroom placed a seed that grew and evolved to what is today the Rochester Community Closet.
 It was a big dream, and it is now a

 What is the Rochester Community Closet?
 Imagine living in a car, with no heat and little or no resources.
 Imagine a mother fleeing from a dangerous domestic situation, leaving everything behind.
 Imagine being elderly, and traveling by bus for a thousand miles, only to have your luggage stolen.
 The Community Closet is a place where a grandmother, living on a fixed income and sick with MS, can get clothes for her grandchild that she is raising.
 It is a place where a mother with two children of her own, and raising her sister’s four children, can get clothing.
 Are these the faces of despair?
 Of hopelessness?
 The Community Closet gives hope to people.
 Imagine moving to a place to make a better life for your family, unable to speak the language.
 By providing clothing, the Community Closet gives hope for a better life.
 It is a place where on a frosty January morning a grandmother walked four miles to get a coat for her granddaughter.
 That is love.
 What began as a need expressed by a teacher grew into a reality that is helping our community in so many ways.